-E. The Dynamics of the Quality Gap between MNCs and Indigenous Firms
+5.4.5 The Dynamics of the Quality Gap between MNCs and Indigenous Firms

 Is the quality difference between MNCs and indigenous firms narrowing over time?
-(H4) We can examine this by dividing the patents used for specification (1) into time periods according to their grant year and interacting our Coinv and MNC dummies with these period dummies.
-We arbitrarily divide our data into three periods: grant years before 2000, grant years from 2000-2004, and grant years from 2005-2009.
+(See H4.)
+We can examine this by dividing the patents used for specification (1) into time periods according to their grant year and interacting our Coinv and MNC dummies with these period dummies.
+We arbitrarily divide our data into three periods: grant years before 2000, grant years from 2000 to 2004, and grant years from 2005 to 2009.